shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 cargo install diesel_cli --feature postgres
 ```

-> This will fail if you do not have postgres installed.
+> This will fail if you do not have Postgres installed.

-Now in our project folder we can run :
+Now in our project folder, we can run:

 ```text
 diesel setup
 ```

-Now run the following command to create migration:
+Now run the following command to create a migration:

 ```text
 diesel migration generate Stream
 ```

-This will create migrations folder with name `<Timestamp>_Stream` with `down.sql` and `up.sql` file.
+This will create a migrations folder with the name `<Timestamp>_Stream` with `down.sql` and `up.sql` files.

 Update the `up.sql` file to: